PipedreamHQ/docs/docs/notebook/code/README.md

 # Code

-Often, you'll want to modify events received by your workflow in a custom way.
+Often, you'll want to modify events in a highly custom way.
 You may need to look up additional metadata about the event, parse raw data into more meaningful fields, or end the execution of a workflow early under some conditions.
 Code steps let you do this and more.

 Code steps currently let you execute [Node.js](https://nodejs.org/en/blog/release/v10.0.0/) (JavaScript) code, using JavaScript's extensive [NPM](https://www.npmjs.com/) package ecosystem within your code.
 Virtually anything you can do in Node.js, you can do in a code step.